Home » Summer » How to make a Strawberry Arnold Palmer

 How to make a Strawberry Arnold Palmer

-This strawberry arnold palmer is a delicious combination of lemonade and iced tea blended with fresh strawberries.
+This strawberry Arnold Palmer is a delicious combination of lemonade and iced tea blended with fresh strawberries.
 Quick and easy to make, this drink would be great for summertime parties or gatherings of any kind.

 I’m going to use half lemonade and half iced tea, but you can adjust it to your personal preference.
 Some days I like less lemonade in it and more tea, it depends on the day.
 Use your favorite tea – whether it is black, green, herbal, etc. I used black tea in mine.